anishrana2001/Prometheus/09 How to remove tools/Lab.md

-### On Workernode2 , uninstall the Alertmanager HA server.
+## 03. Uninstall the Alertmanager HA server from Workernode2.
 ###
 ### A simple script has been developed to uninstall this Alertmanager HA server.
 In this script,
 #### It first stop the Alertmanager service.